Frequently Asked Questions

 Yes, we can meet you at the airport if you wish.
 There is a fee for this service.
 Otherwise you may choose to use the airport services available at the airport (bus, shuttle or taxi).
 This information is detailed in the enrolment section of the website.

 If you are a New Zealand resident you may work part-time during your studies.
-If you are an international student you may be eligible to work up to 20 hours per week while studying the Level 4 Cookery (Advanced) or Level 4 and 5 Food and Beverage.
+If you are an international student you may be eligible to work up to 20 hours per week while studying the Level 4 Cookery (Advanced) or Diploma of Cookery as well as the Level 4 Food and Beverage and Diploma of Hospitality Management.

 You may be eligible for an open work permit after studying in New Zealand.
 It is best to check with us and with New Zealand Immigration if you are considering this.

 Yes, you need a student visa for all courses more than 3 months in duration.
 This is obtained from New Zealand Immigration.
-You can apply from your home country before arriving in New Zealand.
+You can apply from your home country before arriving in New Zealand and should allow at least 3 months for the visa application process.

 A student visa allows you to study full-time in New Zealand for a limited period of time.
 See www.immigration.govt.nz